First aid for unpaid invoices

 Submitting an online claim takes just 10 minutes.
 We'll take care of the rest.
 Within 5 working days, the bailiff will personally deliver an official payment order to your customer.

 And it works!
 An average of 89% of the claims are settled within 30 days.
-What's more, when all is said and done, your customer will also reimburse your advance payment for our services, together with additional damages of max.
-10%.
+What's more, when all is said and done, your customer will also reimburse your advance payment for our services.

-Since our platform was launched a year and half ago, over 400 businesses have chosen to work with us.
+Since our platform was launched a two and half ago, over 600 businesses have chosen to work with us.

 What about you?